Student Clubs

 Tau Sigma Delta (TSD)

-The Tau Sigma Delta Honor Society in Architecture and Allied Arts is the only national honor society for architecture and design majors that is accredited by the Association of College Honor Societies.
+The Tau Sigma Delta Honor Society in Architecture and Allied Arts is the only national honor society accredited by the Association of College Honor Societies for architecture and design majors.

-The Society recognizes intellectual achievement, effort and initiative as well as leadership and character.
-This membership acknowledges undergraduate and graduate students who attain high scholastic standing in their field.
+The Society recognizes intellectual achievement, effort, initiative, leadership, and character.
+This membership acknowledges undergraduate and graduate students with high academic standing.

 The organization also honors practitioners in the field for excellence in design with the national organization’s Gold Medal Award, which is presented each spring at the ACSA Annual Meeting.
-The Silver Medal is awarded by individual chapters to a Professional with a record of distinction in design.
+Individual chapters award the Silver Medal to a Professional with a record of distinction in design.
 The Bronze Medal Award is presented to students who have distinguished themselves in design, and is elected by the student membership of the chapter.

 Advisor